BMR vs TDEE: The Complete Explanation

 Use TDEE to:

-- Set your actual daily calorie target
+- Set your actual daily calorie target, run the TDEE Calculator to get yours

 - Calculate your calorie deficit or surplus